 What is the right to know about sold or disclosed personal information?

-How to comply with the right to know and disclosure requirements?
+How to comply with the ‘right-to-know’ and disclosure requirements?

-What is the right to say no to the sale of personal information?
+What is the right to say ‘no’ to the sale of personal information?

-How to comply with the right to opt out
+How to comply with the right to ‘opt-out’

 On the page, businesses need to outline their privacy policies and California-specific descriptions of rights.
 Moreover, the “Do Not Sell” page must clearly link to a California specific page detailing consumer privacy rights and opt-outs for the CCPA.

-How ZenGRC Enables CCPA Compliance
+How ZenGRC Eases CCPA Compliance